eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 </div>
 </div>

+### Mobility agreement

+A program allows citizens to work overseas and retain their job when they return.

+#### Required
+No

 ### Physical

 Tells the job seeker if they will need to pass a physical exam before starting the job.